Walk the famous "High Level Path" from Chamonix to Zermatt.

 Hike through the Pennine Alps, the highest mountain range in Western Europe.

-Hike from Argentiere to the village of Trient, Switzerland with spectacular views of the Aiguilles or needles of Chamonix, its glaciers and Mt.
-Blanc.
-Overnight in a simple hiker’s hostelry.
+Hike from Argentière to the village of Trient over the Aiguillette des Posettes, with spectacular views of the Aiguilles of Chamonix, its glaciers, and Mont Blanc.
+Overnight in a lively, but simple inn in Trient.
+Private rooms are subject to availability.

-A spectacular hike lies ahead with views of Mont Collon.
-L’Eveque, the Pigne D’Arolla, the Aiguilles Rouges and the Val D’Herens.
-Overnight in a simple inn in the traditional village of Les Hauderes.
+A spectacular hike lies ahead with views of Mont Collon, L’Eveque, the Pigne d’Arolla, and the Aiguilles Rouges.
+Descend to the little village of Les Haudères, with its blackened timber homes.
+Overnight in a simple hotel.

-Cross a pass with views back to the Aiguilles Rouges and the Dent D’Herens, and forward to the peaks above Zermatt: the Matterhorn, OberGabelhorn, Dent Blanche and Weisshorn.
-Overnight in a simple hostelry in the remote Turtmanntal.
+Ascend a beautiful, remote valley to a spectacular pass with views back to the Aiguilles Rouges and the Dent D’Herens, and forward to the peaks above Zermatt: the Matterhorn, OberGabelhorn, Dent Blanche, and Weisshorn.
+Descend into the Turtmanntal and overnight at its sole hostelry, a simple inn offering refuge to hikers and climbers from around the world.

-Another pass lies ahead, this one along a medieval trading route with views of the Mischabel range separating Zermatt from Saas Fee and the peaks of the Oberland to the northeast.
-Transfer to Zermatt and a charming country inn with superb cuisine and every comfort and amenity.**
+Another pass lies along a medieval trading route with views of the Mischabel range separating Zermatt from Saas Fee, and the peaks of the Oberland to the southeast.
+The descent terminates in a tiny village perched high above the Mattertal and accessible only by cable car.
+Transfer to Zermatt beneath the Matterhorn.
+Overnight in a superior, first-class country inn with a Gault et Millau rated chef and every amenity you could want.